lyteword/chspurgeon-tod/volume-2/psalm-31.md

 O hands of the Eternal God, who made and still preserve the heavens and earth for my sake, and who made me for yourselves, suffer me not ever to stray from you.
 In those hands I possess my Lamb, and all I love; in them therefore must I be also, together with him.
 Together with him, in these loving hands shall I sleep and rest in peace, since he in dying left me hope in them and in their infinite mercies, placed me within them, as my only and my special refuge.
 Since by these hands I live and am what I am, make me continually to live through them, and in them to die; in them to live in the love of our Lord, and from them only to desire and look for every good; that from them I may at last, together with the Lord, receive the crown. *Fra Thome de Jesu.*

 **Verse 5.** *Into thine hand I commit my spirit.* No shadowy form of a dark destiny stands before him at the end of his career, although he must die on the cross, the countenance of his Father shines before him.
 He does not behold his life melting away into the gloomy floods of mortality.
 He commends it into the hands of his Father.
 It is not alone in the general spirit of humanity, that he will continue to live.
 He will live on in the definite personality of his own spirit, embraced by the special protection and faithfulness of his Father.
 Thus he does not surrender his life despondingly to death for destruction, but with triumphant consciousness to the Father for resurrection.
 It was the very centre of his testament: assurance of life; surrender of his life into the hand of a living Father.
 With loud voice he exclaimed it to the world, which will for ever and ever sink into the heathenish consciousness of death, of the fear of death, of despair of immortality and resurrection, because it for ever and ever allows the consciousness of the personality of God, and of personal union with him, to be obscured and shaken.
 With the heart of a lion, the dying Christ once more testified of life with an expression which was connected with the word of the Old Testament Psalm, and testified that the Spirit of eternal life was already operative, in prophetic anticipation, in the old covenant.
 Thus living as ever, he surrendered his life, through death, to the eternally living One.
-His death was the last and highest fact, the crown of his holy life. *J.P.
-Lange, D.D., in* "The Life of the Lord Jesus Christ."
+His death was the last and highest fact, the crown of his holy life. *J. P. Lange, D. D., in* "The Life of the Lord Jesus Christ."
 1864.

 **Verse 5.** *Into thine hand I commit my spirit.* David committed his spirit to God that he might not die, but Christ and all Christians after him, commit their spirit to God, that they may live for ever by death, and after death.
 This Psalm is thus connected with the twenty-second Psalm.
 Both of these Psalms were used by Christ on the cross.
 From the twenty-second he derived those bitter words of anguish, "Eloi, Eloi, lama sabachthani?"
 From the present Psalm he derived those last words of love and trust which he uttered just before his death.
 The Psalter was the hymn book and prayer book of Christ. *Christopher Wordsworth.*